Bus driver, student save Bowdoin man pinned in icy water under tractor

-BOWDOIN — An 80-year-old Bowdoin man trapped in a ditch under an overturned tractor was saved by a school bus driver and a student who passed by at just the right time.
+BOWDOIN — An 80-year-old Bowdoin man trapped in a ditch under an overturned riding mower was saved by a school bus driver and a student who passed by at just the right time.

-Edwin Tynes was clearing his driveway with a snowblower attachment when the tractor rolled into a ditch filled with icy standing water.
+Edwin Tynes was clearing his driveway with a snowblower attachment Wednesday morning when the tractor rolled into a ditch filled with icy standing water.
 Tynes was trapped underneath.

 Connie Lailer drives a school bus for Maine School Administrative District 75, which serves Bowdoin, Bowdoinham, Harpswell and Topsham.
 She was at the end of her route on East Burrough Road, about 1.5 miles south of Route 125, when she spotted Tynes in the ditch shortly after 8 a.m.
 She reported the emergency and then waded into the water, which was nearly waist-deep in spots, according to Transportation Director Adam Mayo.